-Violet Grey Has Your Most Luxe Beauty Gifts This Year
+A Guide To Violet Grey's Very Luxurious Beauty Gifts

 Electrical esthetician Melanie Simon leveled up the beauty tech game when she launched her proprietary nanocurrent device, the ZIIP.
 In addition to tightening and brightening the skin, the gadget helps zap dirt and ward off breakouts.

 The doctor is in — Dr. Barbara Sturm, that is.
+Enjoy a trifecta of hydrating products in one sleek set with this lineup of moisturizer, hydrating serum, and SPF 50 drops that are perfect for skin-care beginners who are committed to being in it for the long haul.

-Enjoy a trifecta of hydrating products in one sleek set with this lineup of moisturizer, hydrating serum, and SPF 50 drops.
+The doctor is in — Dr. Barbara Sturm, that is.
+Enjoy a trifecta of hydrating products in one sleek set with this lineup of moisturizer, hydrating serum, and SPF 50 drops that are perfect for skin-care beginners who are committed to being in it for the long haul.

 shop 8 products